BaptisteAmice/ALASQA/webapp/llm_extensions/brainstorming.md

 - How many oceans border Russia?
 COMMANDS: russia; has ocean ; PROBLEME: resultat inconsistant
-COMMANDS: a country; russie; has ocean ; a ocean -> à wrap dans un count
+COMMANDS: a country; russia; has ocean ; a ocean -> à wrap dans un count

 //todo find best starting point
 //maybe several in concurrence

+- The witcher
+the witcher ; ???based on??? ; has character ; has partner -> ???

+- Tencent
+is founder of ; Tencent ; has position ; National People's Congress

+todo no person
+todo choose focus

 opérations sparklis:
 - selection (prend parfois un argument)